BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than four thousand construction defect and claims related expert witness designations, the Bell County, Texas Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to lawyers and construction practice groups concerned with construction defect and claims litigation.
+Through more than four thousand construction claims related expert witness designations, the Bell County, Texas Construction Expert Directory offers a wide range of trial support and construction consulting services to legal professionals and construction practice groups concerned with the effective resolution of construction defect and claims litigation.
 BHA provides construction claims investigation and expert services to the nation's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
-Utilizing in house assets which comprise building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the firm brings national experience and local capabilities to Bell County region.
+Employing in house resources which include construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the firm brings a wealth of experience and local capabilities to Bell County and the surrounding areas.

 Construction Expert Witness News & Info